microsoft/pxt-microbit/docs/release-tests/webusb.md

 - Edge on Windows
 - MakeCode Offline App for Windows
     - https://makecode.microbit.org/offline-app
+    - This app needs to be packaged with the version of MakeCode under test.
 - MakeCode Offline App for macOS
     - https://makecode.microbit.org/offline-app
+    - This app needs to be packaged with the version of MakeCode under test.
 - MakeCode Windows Store App
     - https://apps.microsoft.com/detail/9nmqdq2xzkwk
+    - To load MakeCode beta, type `/@beta` in the extension search box.

 ## Tests to run on all matrix variations